needed for this job

 - for professions that have patient safety implications, or for those professions where there is ‘a serious and concrete doubt’ about the sufficiency of the professional’s language knowledge, language controls can be imposed to ensure the applicant has sufficient knowledge of the language necessary for practising the profession.

-To assess your project, we advise you to consult centre provides information and advice on the comparability of overseas qualifications with those from the UK.
+To assess your qualification, we advise you to consult centre provides information and advice on the comparability of overseas qualifications with those from the UK.
 The ENIC- UK National Information Centre acts as the national reference point for vocational qualifications